SVGS-EVA4/Phase2/S5-Monocular_Human_Pose_Estimation/README.md

 |-----------------------------------------------------------------------------------------------------------------------------------|

-This approach involves a few deconvolutional layers added on a backbone network, ResNet.
-This approach adds a few deconvolutional layers over the last convolution stage in the ResNet, called **C5**
+This approach involves a few deconvolutional layers added on a backbone network, ResNet.And adds a few deconvolutional layers over the last convolution stage in the ResNet, called **C5**

 ## **Pose Estimation Using A Deconvolution Head Network**